prakashricha/CityBike_Analytics/README.md

 # CityBike_Analytics

-Used One Year data for Jersey City to Analyze following- How many trips have been recorded total during the chosen period?
+Used 2018 data for Jersey City to Analyze following- How many trips have been recorded total during the chosen period?

 * By what percentage has total ridership grown?